Running a Refinement (in detail)

 • reader : A string specifying the name of the ObservableReader which will be used to read the file.

-• weight : A float which determines the relative importance weighting of this dataset to other datasets.
+• weight : A float which determines the relative importance weighting of this dataset to other datasets, if multiple datasets are being refined at the same time.

 • rescale_factor, optional : A float which rescales the experimental data linearly in order to match the absolute scale of the simulated data when calculating the Figure of Merit (FoM).
 Default is 1., i.e. no change to the data.